Differences in Rights at Postsecondary Education

 Neither your high school nor postsecondary school is

-required to conduct or pay for a new evaluation to document your disability.
-If you need a new
+required to conduct or pay for a new evaluation to document your

-evaluation, you may need to pay for it yourself or seek funding through your state vocational
+evaluation, you may need to pay for it yourself or seek funding through

 rehabilitation agency.